Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Related Work

-Learning 3D scene representations for novel view synthesis from 2D images has been very active in the last few years~\citep{mittal2023neural, nerf_review, jang2023vschh} since the seminal work of Mildenhall \etal~\cite{mildenhall2020nerf}.
-NeRFs rely on differentiable volumetric rendering to jointly learn the color emitted from any point as well as the underlying geometry of the scene.
-This, in turn, enables to render images from an arbitrary camera viewpoint.
-NeRF is an implicit representation, \ie a scene-specialized neural network, which has the advantage to be continuous and compact, but also computationally intensive and slow.
-This aspect can be mitigated by storing information in an explicit way, using voxels grids~\citep{yu_and_fridovichkeil2021plenoxels, SunSC22}, point clouds~\citep{xu2022point, li2023read}, tetrahedra~\citep{kulhanek2023tetranerf} or hash tables~\citep{mueller2022instant, barron2023zipnerf}.
-While these methods usually assume that the scene is static, it can be adapted to model dynamic content by incorporating the time dimension in the scene representation~\cite{pumarola2020d, li2020neural,park2021nerfies}.
-These dynamic radiance fields enable to train volumetric representation of humans in movement~\cite{peng2023representing,isik2023humanrf} and to replay an existing video from a new camera viewpoint.
-All these volumetric approaches rely on ray marching and volumetric rendering~\cite{tagliasacchi2022volume}, requiring to evaluate a neural network on many points along each camera ray and thus present a slow rendering time.
+Learning 3D representations from 2D images for novel view synthesis has been very active in the last few years~\citep{mittal2023neural, nerf_review, jang2023vschh} since the seminal work of Neural Radiance Fields~\cite{mildenhall2020nerf}.
+While NeRF methods usually define emitted color and density of each point of a static scene, it has been adapted to model dynamic content by incorporating the time dimension in the representation~\cite{pumarola2020d, li2020neural,park2021nerfies}.
+These dynamic radiance fields can be used to train volumetric representation of humans in movement~\cite{peng2023representing,isik2023humanrf} and to replay an existing video from a new camera viewpoint.
+NeRF and related approaches rely on ray marching and volumetric rendering~\cite{tagliasacchi2022volume}, requiring to evaluate a neural network on many points along each camera ray.
+Making this evaluation more efficient can be tackled by storing information in an explicit way~\citep{yu_and_fridovichkeil2021plenoxels, SunSC22, xu2022point, li2023read, kulhanek2023tetranerf, mueller2022instant, barron2023zipnerf} but the ray marching design inherently limits the rendering time of these methods.